 We will train the learners in the history and the methodology of digital storytelling as developed by storycenter.org.
 We will train the participants to understand the 7 steps of digital storytelling and talk about the ethical issues.
 During the training, trainees are making their own digital story and learn at the same time about voice recording, editing, working with subtitles and titles in the editing programme.

-After this training, participants are able to facilitate a digital storytelling workshop, knowing the different steps of the methodology, the ethical issues and the digital skills needed to help learners with voice recording, editing and sharing the story.
+After this training, participants are able to facilitate a digital storytelling workshop, knowing the different steps of the methodology and the digital skills needed to help learners with editing, voice recording and sharing their story.